 The fear of death is a common cause and effect of anxiety, and even those without anxiety often experience this fear in some ways.
-This article will examine the fear of dying as it relates to anxiety and find solutions for overcoming it.
+This article will examine the fear of dying as it relates to anxiety and find solutions for managing it.

-Death is a World Fear
+Death is a Natural Fear